Bikeman868/NPL/docs/LANGUAGE.md

 * `Message1` routing simply adds a new destination to the front of the route.
 This is where the message will be sent next.
 Simple routing statements like this can be all on 1 line if you want.
 * `Message2` routing makes multiple routing changes.
 These must be separated by line breaks.
 The `prepend` statement also routes to multiple destinations, in this case the destintions must be separated by line breaks.
 * `Message3` routing makes a copy of the original message (including its route), where the copy has some modified field values.
 It also clears the route on the original message so that it will not be processed any further.
 This is as close as you can get to mutating a message.
-You can also do this within a process, but the process can't modify the route.
 * `*` routing applies to any other type of message.
 In this case we clear the route to prevent any further processing of this message, then send the message to the `NotImplementedLogger` process.
 Note that the `prepend` statement must come after `clear` or the prepend would also be cleared.

 <a name="routing-route"></a>